monyarm/NovelVM/doc/docportal/other_platforms/playstation_3.rst

 - A USB drive
 - A computer

-Installing ScummVM
+Installing NovelVM
 =====================================

-Download the Playstation 3 package from the `ScummVM Downloads page <https://www.scummvm.org/downloads/>`_.
+Download the Playstation 3 package from the `NovelVM Downloads page <https://www.novelvm.org/downloads/>`_.
 Copy the ``.pkg`` file to a USB drive.

 Plug the USB drive into the PS3.
-Go to the XMB, then go to **Games > Install Package** to install the ScummVM package.
+Go to the XMB, then go to **Games > Install Package** to install the NovelVM package.

-To launch ScummVM, go to the XMB, then go to **Games > PlayStation 3 > ScummVM**.
+To launch NovelVM, go to the XMB, then go to **Games > PlayStation 3 > NovelVM**.

 Transferring game files